lambdasonly/markdown-cv/index.md

 ## About
 <div class=paragraph_div>
 Alexander Ertl is a prospective PhD student with a focus on artificial intelligence, natural language processing, and data science.
-His work in the scope of his Master's thesis focuses on optimising the training procedure of transformer models for natural language classification tasks such as framing detection and analysis of the resulting frames.
+His work in the scope of his Master's thesis focuses on optimising the training procedure of transformer models for natural language classification tasks such as framing detection.
 </div>

 ### Research interests
 * Natural Language Processing
 * Artificial Intelligence
-* Data Analytics
+* Reinforcement Learning

 ## Experience
 <div id=experience_block class=paragraph_div>
 <div>
 __Research Assistant__ @ TUGraz <br/>
-Dataset aggregation and analysis
+Dataset aggregation and analysis, focus on natural language understanding
 </div>
 <div class=period>
 `Jun 2023 - Oct 2023`